 By focusing on these core analytical components of the global games method, we are able to dispense with several additional assumptions introduced in work since CvD.
 In particular, we use only one dominance region (either a lower dominance region or an upper dominance region) as compared to two dominance regions (both lower and upper dominance region), common in work since CvD.
 Moreover, we do not require state monotonicity assumptions on preferences present in both FMP and Harrison and Jara-Moroni (2016).
-Goldstein and Pauzner (2005) present a bank run model in this framework.
-They have a three-period representative agent model and allow for one-sided strategic complementarities.
 Our results apply to non-aggregative games, an arbitrary finite number of players, and to cases with strategic heterogeneity (arbitrary combinations of strategic complements and strategic substitutes).